marcglasberg/asyncredux.com/react/intro.md

 ## What is it?

-Async Redux is an optimized, unofficial version of Redux.
+Async Redux is a modern, unofficial version of Redux.
 It was written from the ground up and shares no code with the original Redux.
 It was created by [Marcelo Glasberg](https://github.com/marcglasberg), and launched in July 2024.